 Bandai Namco is kicking off a cool new IP on the Xbox Series X: Scarlet Nexus.
 Described as “Brain Punk,” Scarlet Nexus features mutants, psionic powers, and some sweet-looking action-RPG combat.
 (Scarlet Nexus is also coming to Xbox One.)

-Cyberpunk 2077 isn’t the only cyberpunk game coming out this fall.
-The Ascent, a cooperative, isometric action-RPG full of neon and body mods, is scheduled for release later this year.
+Cyberpunk 2077 isn’t the only cyberpunk game coming out in the coming months.
+The Ascent, a cooperative, isometric action-RPG full of neon and body mods, is scheduled for release early next year.
 (Both Cyberpunk 2077 and The Ascent are also coming to Xbox One.)